nvitya/nvcmtests/README.md

  * At the "Startup" page you can setup some extra options.
 I suggest to turn off "Set breakpoint at: main"
  * clicking on the "Debug" should start the application on the HW

+I strongly recommend to set the following options in the "Window" / "Preferences":
+ * "Run/Debug" / "Launching": At "Launch Operation" select "Always Launch the previously launched application"
+ * "C/C++" / "Indexer": At "Build configuration for the indexer" select "Use active build configuration"